Rohan-Goyal/word_suggestion/README.md

-# word_suggestion
+# Word Suggestion
-Reads a list of words and frequencies from a CSV, and uses that to suggest corrections for misspelled words
+A primitive autocorrect mechanism.
+Reads a list of words and frequencies from a CSV, and uses that to suggest the 5 most likely corrections for misspelled words

 ## Example